 This document is the list of all the vocabulary words that I thought might be difficult for my students.
 I chose ten that were frequently used and important to the content of the book to make a vocabulary bookmark for my students.
 If it is printed double sided, students will have five vocabulary words with a definition on each side of the bookmark.
 This will require some adjustment so that it is lined up correctly when printed.

 Early in the unit, students were given this vocabulary bookmark and asked to write a science appropriate sentence using the word.
 Since they were provided the definition we thought this would be easy.
 The activity was not very successful.
 For example, students used the word perennial to describe our sun.
 The word celestial was often referred to things in our atmosphere like clouds.
 Many students applied heliocentric to the sun's actual core, as in "we know the core of the sun is 'heliocentric.'"
-The term mnemonic had a slightly higher success rate, but still had a few like this at right:
+The term mnemonic had a slightly higher success rate, but still had a few like this above.

 When reading the book in class, I tried to help students pronounce difficult words while reading "popcorn" style, or stopped the audio book if we were listening along.